DevotedMiniPhase/demo/README.md

 # demo
-this is my first time working on github this is my third repository in this account author - manoj
+this is my first time working on github<br>
+this is my third repository in this account<br>
+author - manoj